Baye started Free to be Wild because of a promise made to a young baboon.

 However, despite the attention wildlife gets, many injured, orphaned or confiscated animals and birds have nowhere to go.
 Nowhere to get nurtured back to full health and released into the wild for a second chance at living free.
-With the constant decline of wildlife species across the board, including the highly endangered pangolin this simply had to change.
+With the constant decline of wildlife species, large and small, something simply had to change.

-When an orphaned young baboon showed up on Baye’s door step, although at 22 she had other life plans destiny was calling and she listened and the wildlife rescue and rehabilitation center, Free To Be Wild, was born.
+When an orphaned young baboon showed up on Baye’s door step, although at 22 she had other plans, destiny was calling.
+She listened and the wildlife rescue and rehabilitation center, Free To Be Wild, was born.

 Within two years Baye secured six acres of land in Bulawayo, in the south western part of Zimbabwe, cleaned it up, fenced it in and started building enclosures and safe places for the animals, birds and other critters that began arriving almost immediately.

 Watch the video…